lore/lore/README.md

 1. [[done](https://github.com/lore/lore/pull/107)] Add flag to generate new project template in ES6 syntax (currently a mix of ES5 and ES6)
 2. [[done](https://github.com/lore/lore/pull/108)] Upgrade `react` from v0.14 to v15
-3. Upgrade `react-router` from v1 to v2
+3. [[done](https://github.com/lore/lore/pull/109)] Upgrade `react-router` from v1 to v2
-4. Clean up all ES6 generator templates (and routing to the ones that should have routing)
+4. [[done](https://github.com/lore/lore/pull/109)] Clean up all ES6 generator templates, add v2 routing
+5. Upgrade examples to work with React v15 and React-Router v2
-5. Verify lore.connect works as an ESNext decorator (@lore.connect snyax)
+6. Verify lore.connect works as an ESNext decorator (@lore.connect snyax)
+7. If it does, add generators for ESNext syntax (using @decorators and static properties, and @withRouter for react-router)

 ### Thanks